Sri Lanka Air Force: Fighter and attack

-With the end of the civil war, the SLAF changed its priorities and set a long-term goal of modernizing its aircraft and developing its air defence capability.
+With the end of the civil war, the SLAF changed its priorities and set a long-term goal of modernising its aircraft and developing its air defence capability.
 By 2013, there were claims that SLAF was looking for a replacement for its Kfirs and MiG-27s.
 Pakistan offered the PAC JF-17 Thunder aircraft to several countries including Sri Lanka.
 In 2016, the Sri Lankan Government gave the green light to a programme to procure multirole combat aircraft.
 The programme, featuring the acquisition of between 8–12 aircraft, were to be pursued through a government-government basic agreement.
 In December, then Sri Lankan Prime Minister Ranil Wickramasinghe said Sri Lanka received offers from China, India, Sweden and Russia and they were in progress to take final decision.

 By 2009 SLAF operated three FT-7, three F-7BS, six F-7G, two Kfir TC.2s, two Kfir C.7s, eight Kfir C.2s, seven MiG-27s and one MiG-23UB trainer.
 By 2017 the Migs and Kfirs have been withdrawn as only one Kfir out of seven still available (fifteen were originally procured) was serviceable and the seven surviving Mig23/27 aircraft were not operational.
 In March 2017, two J7GS were seen flying during the 66th anniversary of the Sri Lankan Air Force.
 A single J7GS and J7BS were overhauled in China, while CATIC and the air force additionally overhauled an FT7 and another J7GS at the recently opened SLAF overhaul facility.
 The aircraft overhaul wing was opened as part of a joint venture between the air force and CATIC with a plan to overhaul all F7 aircraft in service.
 In December 2017, Janes reported that the Sri Lankan government was in talks with IAI for the upgrade and return to service of five of its Kfirs which had been grounded since a mid air collision in 2011.
 Meanwhile, a single Kfir C2 and a single Kfir C7 have been preserved for display.
-In 2021, the SLAF initiated its long-awaited program for the overhaul and service life extension of several of its aging air frames.
+In 2021, the SLAF initiated its long-awaited programme for the overhaul and service life extension of several of its aging air frames.
 This included five Kfirs fighters, two C-130 transports, four Antonov-32 transports, three Mi-17 heavy transport helicopters and its remaining Mi-35 attack helicopters.
 Five Kfir C2/C7/TC2 will be updated to a near Block 60 standard in a deal worth US$49 million with Israel Aerospace Industries, with an expected service life of 15 years.
 The work will be done in Sri Lanka by SLAF personal over two years, with upgraded avionics and the provision for advanced radar, sensors and helmets in the future.